Scholarships, Prizes and Awards

 Established in 2011 in memory of Willem and Leni Waterman.

 In 2014 up to four scholarships will be awarded to full-time students who are enrolled in either the University of Sydney, Doctor of Dental Medicine (DMD), Bachelor of Dentistry (BDent) or Bachelor of Oral Health (BOralHlth) programs and who are experiencing financial difficulty which impacts on their studies.
-Preference will be given to Indigenous Australian students.
-Applicants must demonstrate that they are eligible for these scholarships and are making satisfactory academic progress.
-The scholarships will be awarded by the Scholarships and Financial Support Service following the approval of the Director Student Support Services and in consultation with the Faculty of Dentistry.
+Preference will be given to Aboriginal and Torres Strait Islander (proof required) students and students providing evidence of prior or current involvement in community activity.
+Applicants must demonstrate that they are eligible for this scholarship, and must also be making satisfactory progress.
+The scholarship will be awarded by the Scholarships & Financial Support Service, following approval by the Director, Student Support Services and in consultation with the Faculty of Dentistry.
 Short-listed candidates may be required to attend an interview with the Dean or his nominee.

 The Dr Leslie Green Scholarship